bdsqqq/bebop-webjam/README.md

 This website is my entry for the second installment of the WebJam.

-The WebJam is a kind of hacakton where people try to create websites with a theme and some rules including a time limit.
+The WebJam is a kind of hackaton where people try to create websites with a theme and some rules including a time limit.

 ## Demo